Cholesterol is a type of lipid in the blood. High cholesterol is an abnormally high level of cholesterol in the blood.

 |Copyright © Nucleus Medical Media, Inc.|

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-Your doctor will ask about factors that may increase your risk of heart disease or stroke.
+You will be asked about factors that may increase your risk of heart disease or stroke.

 A blood test will also be done.
 Blood will be sent to a lab to measure lipid levels in your blood.
 Tests may include: